 - Explore the job market.
 Don’t wait until you are out of the military to start thinking about your next career move.
 Start learning about different industries and assessing opportunities to figure out where your interests lie.

 - Request letters of recommendation and other paperwork and documentation.
-Make your transition as hassle-free as possible by getting all your paperwork taken care of ahead of time.
+Make your transition as hassle-free as possible by getting all of this taken care of ahead of time.

 - Work on your resume and LinkedIn profile.
 After you’ve taken time to review career options, start crafting a resume that fits the position you are interested in.
 Highlight the skills you gained during your military service that apply to the job you’re seeking.
 Create a top-notch LinkedIn profile that helps recruiters find you.